Barnes-Jewish is in the process of becoming a

 • following the 10 Steps to Successful Breast-feeding

-• will be assessed and certified by Baby-Friendly USA
+• prepared for assessment and certification by Baby-Friendly USA

 Maintain a written breast-feeding policy that is routinely communicated to all health care staff.